-Demolition Cost \$6,000
+Demolition Cost \$6,000 No Treatment Proposed: No Cost

-No Treatment Proposed: No Cost
+As addressed earlier in the plan, there are a large number of non-conforming lots within the West Greenville

-As addressed earlier in the plan, there are a large number of non-conforming lots within the West Greenville Certified Redevelopment Area.
+Certified Redevelopment Area.
 It is recommended that, where possible, lots be re-platted that currently do not meet the lot requirements of their respective zoning districts as listed above.
-It should be stressed that only the lots slated for acquisition/clearance, acquisition/clearance/relocation, acquisition, City of Greenville property will be re-platted.
+It should be stressed that only the lots slated for acquisition/clearance, acquisition/clearance/relocation, acquisition, City of Greenville property/clearance, or City of Greenville property will be re-platted.
 All non-conforming lots have been delineated on Map 4.8.